,

 • If a toothbrush scares your pet, you can ease your pet into becoming more comfortable by first wiping his or her teeth with a pet-safe gauze pad or dental wipe.
 These options are similar to a toothbrush and are a great way to get cats or dogs comfortable with their teeth being touched.
 Take the time to learn other tips on how to train your pet to be comfortable with brushing.

 • Experts recommend regular professional teeth cleanings from a veterinarian, starting at one or two years old, depending on a cat or dog’s size.
-Your pet will be put under anesthesia so that each tooth will receive proper attention and care, including under the gum line.
 These cleanings should be done annually and will include an oral exam to detect any issues or concerns.

 Signs of Pet Dental Health Problems